 For a network, the measure $\mu $ of each box is defined as the ratio of the number of nodes covered by the box and the total number of nodes in the network.
-The fixed-size box-counting algorithm of Kim et al. \cite{Kim2007} described above could not be used to analyze the multifractal behavior of networks directly.
+The fixed-size box-counting algorithm of Ref. \cite{Kim2007} described above could not be used to analyze the multifractal behavior of networks directly.
 Because the method contains a random process of selecting the position of the center of each box, this will affect the number of boxes with a fixed size.
 Especially, if a node with large degree (a hub) is randomly chosen, a lot more nodes could be covered, and it is an efficient way when we produce box covering.
 However, if a node with small degree is randomly chosen first, few nodes could be covered.
 As a result, the partition sum defined by Eq.
 (1) will change each time we proceed with box counting.